Henry Grey, 3rd Earl Grey: Background

-Grey was the eldest son of Charles Grey, 2nd Earl Grey, who served as Prime Minister in the 1830s, by his wife The Honorable Mary Ponsonby, daughter of William Ponsonby, 1st Baron Ponsonby.
+Grey was the eldest son of Charles Grey, 2nd Earl Grey, who served as prime minister in the 1830s, by his wife The Honorable Mary Ponsonby, daughter of William Ponsonby, 1st Baron Ponsonby.

+He matriculated at Trinity College, Cambridge in 1821, graduating with a nobleman's MA in 1823.

 Political career

 He entered parliament in 1826, under the title of Viscount Howick, as Whig member for Winchelsea, and then briefly for Higham Ferrers before settling for a northern constituency.
 Northumberland in 1831 was followed by North Northumberland after the Great Reform Act 1832.
-He remained in the parliaments dominated by his party and later by Lord Melbourne as Prime Minister.
+He remained in the parliaments dominated by his party and later by Lord Melbourne as prime minister.

 On the accession of the Whigs to power in 1830, when his father became prime minister, he was made Under-Secretary of State for War and the Colonies.
 This gave him responsibility for Britain's colonial possessions and laid the foundation of his intimate acquaintance with colonial questions.
 He belonged at the time to the more advanced party of colonial reformers, sharing the views of Edward Gibbon Wakefield on questions of land and emigration, and resigned in 1834 from dissatisfaction that slave emancipation was made gradual instead of immediate.
 In 1835 he entered Lord Melbourne's cabinet as Secretary at War, and effected some valuable administrative reforms, especially by suppressing malpractices detrimental to the troops in India.
 After the partial reconstruction of the ministry in 1839, he again resigned, disapproving of the more advanced views of some of his colleagues.

 These repeated resignations gave him a reputation for crotchetiness, which he did not decrease by his disposition to embarrass his old colleagues by his action on free trade questions in the session of 1841.

 After being returned unopposed at the first three general elections in Northern division of Northumberland, Howick was defeated at the 1841 general election.
 He returned to the Commons after a few months absence, when he was elected for the borough of Sunderland at by-election in September 1841.

 During the exile of the Liberals from power he went still farther on the path of free trade, and anticipated Lord John Russell's declaration against the corn laws.
 When, on Sir Robert Peel's resignation in December 1845, Lord John Russell was called upon to form a ministry, Howick, who had become Earl Grey by the death of his father in the preceding July, refused to enter the new cabinet if Lord Palmerston were foreign secretary.
 He was greatly censured for perverseness, and particularly when in the following July he accepted Lord Palmerston as a colleague without remonstrance.
 His conduct, nevertheless, afforded Lord John Russell an escape from an embarrassing situation.